QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 stability of the results.
 Through this systematic and comprehensive experimental design, the foundation for the analysis and discussion of the results is laid.

-I designed a series of simulation experiments to explore the impact of different parameters on the product diffusion process.
+We designed a series of simulation experiments to explore the impact of different parameters on the product diffusion process.
 These experiments are divided into two categories, each containing 6 sets of experiments, conducted in small-world networks and random networks respectively.
 All experiments are based on a